 The college is closed, no classes scheduled.

 9:00 AM | 7:00 PM

-The one-day colloquium organized by the Bildner Center explores the extent and character of the reform process since 2011.
-Specialists from the University of Havana and CUNY focus on the external...
+The one-day colloquium organized by the Bildner Center explores the extent and character of the Cuba's reform process since 2011.
+On May 31 specialists will focus on the external context,...